muxcmux/kod/README.md

   [x] Undo/Redo
   [x] Replace mode
   [x] Split windows
-  [-] Search (search working, but no replace at the moment) [-] Commands
+  [-] Syntax highlighting (need to adjust themes and automate grammar compilation) [-] Search (search working, but no replace at the moment) [-] Commands
   [-] Registers